ConceptaNjolima/MyTNTResources/Week 1/[ENG1.4] List sample app.md

 7. Create addShoppingItem function and input text
 8. Stretch goals are styling, checking for empty inputs, duplicate inputs, and adding more props like quantities

-Here are examples that will guide app creation:
+Here are examples of components, props, and inputs that are essential to building the to-do app.

-2. Component example
+1. Component example
-3. Prop example
+2. Prop example
-4. Input example
+3. Input example

-5. Revisit git best practices
+Revisit git best practices

 ### Build list app (30 minutes)